Ali1eldin2/segmentation_water/README.md

         multispectral and optical data.
 This will help in understanding the data characteristics and assessing the input quality for segmentation tasks.

+3. Model Architecture and Training:

+         Model Selection: Use deep learning models suitable for segmentation tasks, such as U-Net, which are known for their effectiveness in pixel-level classification.
+The model will be trained to segment water bodies from the input multispectral and optical data.

+         Evaluation: Evaluate the model's performance using metrics like IoU, precision, recall, and F1-score specifically for the water class, to ensure the model's segmentation accuracy meets the project’s objectives.